 The role of uncertainty and change

-The code that engineers write to solve a problem is based on their current understanding of that problem.
+The code that engineers or programmers write to solve a problem is based on their current understanding of that problem.
 It sounds obvious, but it has profound implications.
 Even if the perfect engineers found the perfect solution to a problem and coded it perfectly, their understanding of the problem will evolve—and quickly.

 But left unattended, their code won't.